ingyamilmolinar/doctorgpt/README.md

         regex:    "Default"
       - variable: "MESSAGE"
         regex:    "(?i)ERROR:"
-    # Filters and excludes are optional
+    # Filters and excludes were not specified

   # Last parser must always be a generic one that matches any line
   - regex: '^(?P<MESSAGE>.*)$'
-    # All filters, triggers and excludes are optional
+    # All filters, triggers and excludes were not specified
 ```

-## Examples
+## Example
 This is how the file `::Users::yamilmolinar::error.log:18.diagnosed` file looks like:
 ```
 LOG LINE: